 Lokum comes in many delightful flavours and types, some of the most popular ones include:

-Turkey literally is pomegranate paradise, so you will find an abundance of pomegranate or nar flavoured treats such as molasses, drinks, tea, and of course, Turkish delight.
-Often coated in dried barberries or sliced pistachio nut, this is by far one of the most popular flavours of lokum.
+Turkey is a pomegranate paradise, so you will find an abundance of pomegranate or nar-flavoured treats such as molasses, drinks, tea, and of course, Turkish delight.
+Often coated in dried barberries or sliced pistachio nuts, this is by far one of the most popular flavours of lokum.

 It is said that eating Turkish delight is good for eliminating toxins from the body and clearing up acne, as well as being a recommended option for sufferers of kidney disease.